DanielAlvarez2/olea/README.md

 check output when each db is completely EMPTY
 randomize photo in chef bio page
 maria can print specials from her phone
+test printer margins on all browsers and os's

     +
   white